 Unfortunately, not all merchants are transparent and clear about these details.
 To get reliable information, check the merchant’s 7 days and 30 days stats, like an average commission, conversion rates, an average order value, and earnings per 100 clicks (EPC).

 Affiliates take into account these details when choosing affiliate programs.

 You can also get a general understanding of the commission rates in your industry if you do some research.
-For example, here are average eCommerce commission rates in different industries:
+For example, these are the average e-commerce commission rates in different industries:

-Companies like Walmart or Amazon run their own affiliate programs, and you must make sure that your commission rate is higher.
-The chances are that many of your target affiliates already participate in wholesalers’ affiliate programs, and you should give them solid reasons to focus on your program instead.
+Companies like Walmart and Amazon run their own affiliate programs, and you must make sure that your commission rate is higher.
+The chances are that many of your target affiliates already participate in wholesalers’ affiliate programs, and you should give them a solid reason to focus on your program instead.